 Pulina Whitaker’s practice encompasses both labor and employment matters as well as data privacy and cybersecurity.
 She manages employment and data privacy issues in sales and acquisitions, commercial outsourcings, and restructurings.
 Pulina provides day-to-day advisory support for multinationals on all employment issues, including the UK’s Modern Slavery Act and gender pay reporting requirements.
 She also advises on the full spectrum of data privacy issues, including preparing for the General Data Protection Regulation.
-Pulina has experience managing international employee misconduct investigations and has been appointed as a Compliance Monitor for a transnational organization.
+Pulina has deep experience managing international employee misconduct investigations and has been appointed as a Compliance Monitor for a transnational organization.

 Pulina acts for employers in the defense of employment and data privacy claims, including for unfair dismissal, discrimination, whistleblowing, breach of data processing, and employment contract claims.
 Her data privacy practice includes handling data breach incidents, managing cross-border transfers of personal data, and advising on website “cookie” requirements, privacy policies, consent requirements, and subject access obligations.
 She has experience working with clients prepare for the General Data Protection Regulation, including audits of data processing activities and diligence of vendor agreements.